MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/network/pki-certificate-requirements.md

 - Maximum supported key length is 2,048 bits.

 Export this certificate in a Public Key Certificate Standard (PKCS #12) format.
-You need to know the password, so that you can import the certificate to the boot media properties.
+You need to know the password, so that you can import the certificate when creating the boot media.

 > [!NOTE]
 >
 > Boot images don't contain PKI certificates to communicate with the site.
 Instead, boot images use the PKI certificate added to the boot media to communicate with the site.

+> [!NOTE]
+>
+> Stand-alone task sequences run from boot media use the existing PKI certificate on a client device instead of the PKI certificate in the boot media.

 ### macOS client computers